 The smaller than four and a half tatami mats houses are called “Koma” and larger ones are called “Hiroma”.
 Each tatami has its own name and function.

-All doors and windows are traditional Japanese shoji, the sliding doors made of a wooden lattice covered by translucent Japanese paper which allows light from outside to filter into the room.
+All doors and windows are traditional Japanese shoji, the sliding doors made of a wooden lattice covered with translucent Japanese paper which allows light from outside to filter into the room.

 This extraordinary small room was meant to create the space to share the deepest feelings between the host and the guests.